Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Conclusions and Future Work

 In the literature, the screech frequencies for single jets were predicted pretty accurately using the characteristic length scales of shock-cell systems and convection velocity of large-scale coherent structures.
 Interestingly, even for our twin jets, the screech frequency estimated by the analytic formula that was proposed for a single rectangular jet~\cite{tam1988} is found to be very close to those predicted by the LES and experiments.
-The screech amplitudes of the twin jets are however measured differently from those of a single jet~\cite{karnam2021}.
+The screech amplitudes of the twin jets are however changed from those of a single jet~\cite{karnam2021}.
 These suggest that the same noise generation mechanisms of a single rectangular may be still valid for twin configurations, provided that the intensity variation due to jet-to-jet interaction is taken into account.
 The investigation of how the twin-jet coupling modifies screech intensity is on-going work for future publications.
+Concerning a single jet configuration with the same aspect ratio of 2 but equipped with a slightly different internal nozzle geometry, interested readers are referred to~\citep{viswanath2016,gojon2017,karnam2019}.

 For the two over-expanded conditions, SPOD analysis of the near-field LES database captures strong spectral peaks at the screech frequencies.
 The leading SPOD modes at the fundamental screech frequency contain upstream-travelling components associated with the screech as well as downstream-travelling components that are similar to the Kelvin-Helmholtz instability wavepackets.
-The upstream radiation seems to originate around $10 < x/h < 15$, which corresponds to the fifth or sixth shock-cells.
-At the second harmonics, on the other hand, the leading modes show dominant directivity in the sideline direction.
-The SPOD energy at these frequencies turns out to be much weaker than that at fundamental screech.
-As the time-frequency analysis indicates, the second harmonic signals appear to be much irregular than the fundamental screech tone, and this might lead to significantly less energetic spectral peaks.
+The upstream radiation seems to originate around $8 < x/h < 13$, which corresponds to the fifth or sixth shock-cells.
+At the second harmonics, the leading modes show dominant directivity in the sideline direction.
+The SPOD energy at these frequencies turns out to be much weaker than that at the fundamental screech.
+As the time-frequency analysis indicates, the second harmonic signals appear to be much more irregular than the fundamental screech tone, and this might lead to considerably less energetic spectral peaks.